KubeHelper/kubehelper/README.md

 ## Quick start

-Before installing KubeHelper in your cluster, you can configure the installation so that the KubeHelper is visible through the ``NodePort`` otherwise by default KubeHelper creates Service with
+Before installing KubeHelper in your cluster, you can configure the installation such that the KubeHelper is visible through the ``NodePort`` otherwise by default KubeHelper creates Service with
 ``ClusterIP`` and you need to specify service ``http://kubehelper-svc.YOUR-NAMESPACE/`` in your ingress or proxy.

 KubeHelper has basic protection with a username and password.
 You can customize/replace them by replacing the environment variables in the deployment.
 By default, you can login with these credentials (username/password) **``kube/helper``**.

-After deployment, KubeHelper is visible in the container on port `8080`.
+After deployment, KubeHelper is visible in the container at port `8080`.
 This means that you can refer to the container by the service name.
 KubeHelper responds to 2 Urls `/home` and `/kubehelper`.
 If you are not logged in, you will be redirected to the login `/home` page.
 If you are logged in, then the KubeHelper will be available to you on `/kubehelper`.

 The interface consists of two parts, the control panel on the left and content area.
-KubeHelper combines a lot of different functionality that is divided into sections.
+KubeHelper combines a lot of different functionality that are divided into sections.
 Everyone will find something for themselves.

 For your safety, KubeHelper is installed with read rights.
-Using the KubeHelper with default settings, you cannot modify, create, or delete resources.
+Using the KubeHelper with default settings means you cannot modify, create, or delete resources.
 Therefore, you can only execute commands intended for reading and viewing resources.

 But KubeHelper is very flexible in this regard, you can change the ClusterRole rights up to the cluster administrator 💪 .
 Be careful with these rights❗